reactjs/react.dev/src/content/learn/state-a-components-memory.md

 You might have noticed that the `useState` call does not receive any information about *which* state variable it refers to.
 There is no "identifier" that is passed to `useState`, so how does it know which of the state variables to return?
 Does it rely on some magic like parsing your functions?
 The answer is no.

-Instead, to enable their concise syntax, Hooks **rely on a stable call order on every render of the same component.** This works well in practice because if you follow the rule above ("only call Hooks at the top level"), Hooks will always be called in the same order.
+Instead, to enable their concise syntax, Hooks **rely on a stable call order on every render of the same Component.** This works well in practice because if you follow the rule above ("only call Hooks at the top level"), Hooks will always be called in the same order.
 Additionally, a [linter plugin](https://www.npmjs.com/package/eslint-plugin-react-hooks) catches most mistakes.

-Internally, React holds an array of state pairs for every component.
+Internally, React holds an array of state pairs for every Component.
 It also maintains the current pair index, which is set to `0` before rendering.
 Each time you call `useState`, React gives you the next state pair and increments the index.
 You can read more about this mechanism in [React Hooks: Not Magic, Just Arrays.](https://medium.com/@ryardley/react-hooks-not-magic-just-arrays-cd4f1857236e)

 This example **doesn't use React** but it gives you an idea of how `useState` works internally: